zanybeyondart/ReadMeEditor/README.md

 ___

-Lets change our quit function to keys function and add movement keys to it too, everytime you press any movement keys, it changes its position by 10 pixels
+Let's change our quit function to a keys function and add movement keys to it too, every time you press any movement keys, it changes its position by 10 pixels

     int keys(int keycode, t_vars *vars)
         {